-We carefully consider each applicant based on a review of academic transcripts and activities outside the classroom which you’ll report when you complete the Online Student Profile (our supplemental application).
+We carefully consider each applicant based on a review of academic transcripts and activities outside the classroom which you will report when you complete the Online Student Profile.
 If your first language is not English, we may also require that you provide proof of English facility.

 If you are transferring from a non-Engineering program, you will be considered for admission to the first year of our programs and may be eligible for transfer credits for individual courses.
-Students currently in Canadian engineering schools who are eligible to transfer into upper year, will likely not receive a decision until June.
+Applicants enrolled in an engineering program at a Canadian university will not receive a decision until July.
 Please note that in recent years, the demand for our programs has been high and spaces for upper year transfers are limited.